alexshwe1/recipe-frontend/README.md

 Right now, this application can only deployed locally.
 Below are instructions to run the project on your local machine.

-TODO: Deploy the application to Google Cloud Storage (GCS) and configure DNS using Cloudflare.
+TODO: Deploy the application with Google Cloud Run.
+Application is building and pushing successfully but having issues with deployment.

 NOTE: HTTP POST is disabled to protect database integrity.
 Contact admin to enable HTTP POST for adding recipes.